-The Board of Trustees shall promulgate rules and regulations which shall provide for the award of faculty tenure following a probationary period not to exceed nine consecutive college quarters, excluding summer quarter, and approved leaves of absence: provided, that tenure may be awarded at any time as may be determined by the appointing authority after it has given reasonable consideration to the recommendations of the review committee.
-Upon formal recommendation of the Tenure Review Committee and with the written consent of the probationary faculty member, the appointing authority may extend its probationary period for one, two, or three quarters, excluding summer quarter, beyond the maximum probationary period established herein.
-No such extension shall be made, however, unless the Tenure Review Committee’s recommendation is based on its belief that the probationary faculty member needs additional time to complete satisfactorily a professional improvement plan already in progress and in the committee’s further belief that the probationary faculty member will complete the plan satisfactorily.
-At the conclusion of any such extension, the appointing authority may award tenure unless the probationary faculty member has, in the judgment of the committee, failed to complete the professional improvement plan satisfactorily.
+The Board of Trustees shall promulgate rules and regulations which shall provide for the award of faculty tenure following a probationary period not to exceed nine consecutive college quarters, excluding summer quarter, and approved leaves of absence: provided, that tenure may be awarded at any time as may be determined by the appointing authority after it has given reasonable consideration to the recommendations of the TRC.
+Upon formal recommendation of the TRC and with the written consent of the candidate, the appointing authority may extend its probationary period for one, two, or three quarters, excluding summer quarter, beyond the maximum probationary period established herein.
+No such extension shall be made, however, unless the TRC’s recommendation is based on its belief that the candidate needs additional time to complete satisfactorily a professional improvement plan already in progress and in the committee’s further belief that the candidate will complete the plan satisfactorily.
+At the conclusion of any such extension, the appointing authority may award tenure unless the candidate has, in the judgment of the TRC, failed to complete the professional improvement plan satisfactorily.

-No later than one complete quarter, except summer quarter, before the expiration of the probationary faculty’s appointment, the appointing authority shall notify the probationary faculty of the decision to either grant tenure at the conclusion of the probationary period or not renew the appointment for the ensuing year.
+No later than one complete quarter, except summer quarter, before the expiration of the candidate’s appointment, the appointing authority shall notify the candiate of the decision to either grant tenure at the conclusion of the probationary period or not renew the appointment for the ensuing year.

-This appointment to tenure is effective until the faculty member retires or resigns from the tenured position or is dismissed for “sufficient cause” and by due process, as defined in Article 13.
+This appointment to tenure is effective until the faculty member retires or resigns from the tenured position or is dismissed for “sufficient cause” and by due process, as defined in Article 14.

-ARTICLE 10 - ECONOMIC PROVISIONS
+ECONOMIC PROVISIONS

 Full-time Faculty Compensation.

 Contractual days.
-Full-time schedule predicated upon one hundred seventy-two- (172) contractual days.
+Full-time schedule predicated upon one hundred seventy-two (172) contractual days.

-Full time Faculty Compensation Chart.
-See Appendix A for faculty compensation chart.
+Tenure-Track and Full-Time Temporary Faculty Compensation Schedule.
+See Appendix A for faculty compensation schedule.

-All new annually contracted faculty will be placed on the Initial Placement Schedule based on experience as described below.
-Annually contracted faculty are those who are issued an annual contract and are paid on the basis of the full-time faculty salary schedule.
+Initial Placement.
+All new Tenured, Tenure-Track, and Full-Time Temporary faculty hired after October 1, 2019, who are issued an annual contract and are paid on the basis of the full-time faculty salary schedule will be placed on Faculty Compensation Schedule at Level 1 Probationary amount unless they meet additional placement criteria based on a combination of years of relevant experience, having a terminal degree in a primary discipline(s) they will be teaching, or have been tenured at an accredited institution.
+Those with a minimum of eight years of full-time equivalent teaching experience at an accredited institution will be placed at Level 2 or higher.
+Those with a minimum of fifteen years full-time equivalent teaching experience at an accredited institution will be placed at Level 3 or higher.
+Those who have earned a doctorate in either their discipline or a closely related field will be placed at Level 2 or higher.